 Net Pension Liability - A net pension liability is recorded in accordance with GASB Statement No. 68, Accounting and Financial Reporting for Pensions - an Amendment of GASB Statement No. 27.
 The liability is the difference between the actuarial total pension liability and the Pension Plan's fiduciary net position as of the measurement date.
-The net pension liability was \$378.1 million at January 31, 2020, and \$255.9 million at January 31, 2019.
+The net pension liability was \$293.7 million and \$378.1 million at January 31, 2021 and 2020, respectively.
 For additional information, see Note 9 - Employee Pension Plan.

-Other Noncurrent Assets - Other noncurrent assets include prepayments, Save for Tomorrow Energy Plan ("STEP") net costs recoverable, inventory relating to long-term service agreements ("LTSA") and net OPEB (asset) liability.
+Other Noncurrent Assets - Other noncurrent assets include prepayments, Save for Tomorrow Energy Plan ("STEP") net costs recoverable, inventory relating to long-term service agreements ("LTSA"), net OPEB (asset) liability, and assets held for sale.
 This section also includes a pension regulatory asset and unamortized bond expense discussed within the Regulatory Accounting topic below.

 Prepayments - Included in prepayments is the balance related to an agreement entered in November 2011 for purchased power from San Antonio-area solar energy facilities with a total of 30 megawatt ("MW") of capacity.
 In FY2013, \$77.0 million in prepayments were made for approximately 60% of the anticipated annual output over a period of 25 years.
-At January 31, 2020, of the remaining prepayment balance, \$3.1 million was classified as noncurrent.
-At January 31, 2019, of the remaining prepayment balance, \$3.1 million was classified as current and \$53.7 million was classified as noncurrent.
+At January 31, 2021, of the remaining prepayment balance, \$3.1 million was classified as noncurrent.
+At January 31, 2020, of the remaining prepayment balance, \$3.1 million was classified as current and \$50.7 million was classified as noncurrent.
 The balance of the output is purchased on a pay-as-you-go basis.

-Save for Tomorrow Energy Plan - In FY2009, CPS Energy was authorized by City ordinance to spend up to \$849 million to save 771 MW of customer demand through energy efficiency and conservation programs by calendar year 2020.
+Save for Tomorrow Energy Plan ("STEP") - In FY2009, CPS Energy was authorized by City ordinance to spend up to \$849 million to save 771 MW of customer demand through energy efficiency and conservation programs by calendar year 2020.
 Under STEP, CPS Energy launched an array of weatherization, energy efficiency, solar, and demand response programs.
-As of January 31, 2020, CPS Energy had achieved its STEP goal of reducing demand by an estimated 825 MW and approximately 15% below the original STEP budget.
-Due to the success of the STEP program, the City authorized Bridge STEP in January 2020, which allows for the existing customer programs to continue for an additional year (through FY2021).
+As of January 31, 2020, CPS Energy had achieved its original STEP goal of reducing demand by an estimated 825 MW and approximately 15% below the original STEP budget.
+Due to the success of the STEP program, the City authorized continuation of the STEP Bridge program in January 2020, which allowed for the existing customer programs to continue for an additional year through January 31, 2021, to reach a targeted additional reduction of 75 MW.
+On June 29, 2020, the Board approved the expenditure of up to \$31.0 million from the authorized \$70 million STEP Bridge budget for continued delivery of energy efficiency and weatherization programs.
+In January